Want to create amazing designs with minimal effort? If you’re a designer, this post will brighten up your day.

-Combining Photoshop with Genially will help you to progress much more quickly with your designs, but we’ll also look at the opportunities for integrating Genially with other design applications and getting better results in less time.
+So, as I was saying: using Photoshop with Genially will help you to create designs much more quickly.
+I’ll also talk a little about the various possible integrations of Genially with other design applications that will help you get better results in less time.
+Let’s dive in!

 3 practical ways to combine Genially with your favorite design programs